blockspacer/CXXCTP/README.md

 ## What is `.cxtpl`

-`.cxtpl` is file extention for C++ template engine https://github.com/blockspacer/CXTPL
+`.cxtpl` is the file extention for the C++ template engine https://github.com/blockspacer/CXTPL

 ## How to add `.cxtpl` at compile-time (CMake)

 Add your `.cxtpl` file into `Codegen_files.cmake`

 NOTE:
-In dev mode (like cling mode) it may be good idea to generate files from templates using CXTPL_tool https://github.com/blockspacer/CXTPL
+In dev mode (like cling mode) it may be a good idea to generate files from templates using CXTPL_tool https://github.com/blockspacer/CXTPL
-You can add generation rules into `Codegen_files.cmake` later, in release build.
+You can add generation rules into `Codegen_files.cmake` later in the release build.

 NOTE:
 Don`t forget to provide both`.cxtpl`and`.cxtpl.h` files with shared codegen rules (add to version control system).